Twelve technology resources for teaching remotely

 The Office of Distance Learning provides helpful strategies and resources to help you apply principles of quality online instruction in your remote teaching.
 Their Guide to Remote Teaching covers remote course development, effective assessments, engagement tactics and communication tools.
 LinkedIn Learning also offers popular courses such as Learning to Teach Online and Moving Your Class Online Quickly and Efficiently.

 Zoom will continue to be an integral tool in your remote teaching toolbox.
 Always use your FSU Zoom account, which comes with enhanced security and privacy features.
 To use Zoom for course meetings, use the Canvas integration so students can simply click the “Join” button in your course.
 Make sure you opt to save your Zoom meeting recordings to the cloud so they will be automatically added to your Kaltura account.
 Kaltura adds automatic captions and makes it easy to share the recording within your course later.
-Zoom continues to release security enhancements to the platform, including an upcoming change that will require all Zoom meetings to use either a waiting room or passcode starting in September.
+When operating a Zoom course it helps to think through etiquette rules you would prefer followed and talking through them with your class, use the FSU Zoom Etiquette Guidelines to help get you started.
 ITS has also developed a Zoom quick start guide and several videos covering the latest Zoom operation and security tips.
 If you experience an unstable internet connection during a course meeting, follow these tips to improve your web and video conferencing experience.

 Zoom Video Series

-Watch this three-part series on the latest Zoom meeting setup and security tips.
+Watch this short video series on the latest Zoom meeting setup and security tips.

 Course shells are created for each course section in Canvas.
 Canvas should be used to provide students with your course syllabus, communicate with your students, host course materials including lecture videos and PowerPoint slides, create assignments and tests and keep an online grade book.
 For assistance with Canvas, contact ODL Technical Support.